 Australia’s private credit market continues its transformation into a core part of the nation’s real-economy financing infrastructure.
 As banks retreat further from SME and mid-market business lending, and economic conditions demand greater credit discipline, investors are increasingly seeking reliable income and capital stability from managers who pair specialist expertise with deep governance.
 At Aura Private Credit, that focus has driven our growth from inception — delivering strong investor outcomes while helping productive businesses access the capital they need to grow.

 The evolution of private credit in Australia reached a new point of maturity in September with ASIC’s release of Report 814 – Private Credit: An Industry Review and further reports released on the 5th November: Report 823 – Advancing Australia’s evolving capital markets: Discussion paper response and Report 820 – Private credit surveillance: retail and wholesale funds.
-The Reports' findings should not be viewed as a threat, but as a clear reminder: with growth comes responsibility.
+The regulator’s findings should not be viewed as a threat, but as a clear reminder: with growth comes responsibility.

 These issues are not theoretical.
 They matter because transparency is the bedrock upon which durable capital flows are built.

-The Report’s recommendations focus firmly on raising standards as the sector scales:
+ASIC’s recommendations focus firmly on raising standards as the sector scales:

 The message is unambiguous: private credit is now big enough — and important enough — to demand the same level of governance sophistication long required in traditional credit markets.